Site icon BIG

 2. Root Vegetables

-Raised beds are ideal for root crops because you can control soil texture—no rocks or compacted soil to twist roots.
+Raised beds are ideal for root crops because you can control soil texture, with no rocks or compacted soil to twist roots.

 Tip: Avoid over-fertilizing root vegetables with nitrogen; it promotes leafy growth over roots.